Skip to main content

 2. Review the following “Other Important Steps” section for additional steps that may apply to you.

 3. Check the academic calendar for important dates related to withdrawal and review withdrawal information.
-Contact the Registrar’s Office with questions.
-Depending on how far into a semester or academic session you are, you will need to withdraw from your classes through your Student Center OR submit an Academic Appeal to completely withdraw from all of your courses for the semester.
-Contact the Registrar’s Office with questions.
+Depending on how far into a semester or academic session you are, you will need to withdraw from your classes through your Student Center OR submit an Academic Appeal to completely withdraw from your courses for the semester.
+Contact the Registrar’s Office with any questions.

-4. If you need to withdraw due to extenuating circumstances beyond your control, consider submitting a University Fee Appeal for the potential waiving of tuition and fees.
+4. If you need to withdraw due to reasons beyond your control, you can submit a University Fee Appeal to request that tuition and fees be waived for the semester from which you’re withdrawing.
 Contact Student Financial Services with any questions.

 Other Important Steps